 - The equity you hold

 - Working capital, which is made up of payables, receivables, and inventory

 - “Other,” which includes all of the complex terms that make us fear the balance sheet, such as the land and buildings you hold.

 Of the two operational components on the balance sheet, the first—working capital—is in constant flux and can be improved through robust management by your management team.
 The second—what I call “Other”—doesn’t change as much and isn’t a factor in our current discussion about improving cash flow.

-As a business owner, it’s critical to remember that your management team controls the three processes that make up working capital: collections, receivables, and inventory.
+As a business owner, it’s critical to remember that your management team controls the three processes that make up working capital: payables, receivables, and inventory.

 These three factors can be changed and improved, and therefore your working capital can be improved.